Why we needed an operations management system

 In February 2014, the department’s asset management team implemented Cartegraph—creating a centralized tracking system for more than 7,000 assets.
 “With Cartegraph, we can communicate with our teams in real time.
 Anyone within our work group can see progress of our projects, make requests, and share information,” says DeGrant.

-That real-time flow of information is enhanced with Cartegraph for iPad.
+That real-time flow of information is enhanced with the Cartegraph mobile app.
 “We have more than 50 iPads in the field transmitting information to us throughout the day,” says DeGrant.
 Field crews can clearly see tasks on their to-do list, mark them as complete, or find additional tasks nearby.

 As a result, the entire team is more productive.
 “If a supervisor sees something that needs to be done or a citizen request comes in, we can easily follow up on that,” DeGrant explains.
 “The biggest change is that we aren’t losing tasks that we’ve identified, so work is completed in a timely manner.”